 It saddens our hearts to watch how hostile our interactions with each other have become, both personally and collectively.
 While we all want the same things – well-being, happiness, freedom, new possibilities – we oppose the very things that could transform our lives.

-Simply stated, the ultimate solution for spiritual living is to actively promote love wherever we are and wherever we go.
-What might be possible if we foster love in our communities each day by sharing hearts and inviting others to join us?
+Simply stated, the ultimate solution for transforming the world is to actively promote love wherever we are and wherever we go.
+What might be possible if we foster love on social media online, with our families and friends, and in our communities, not just for a day or a week, but for every day of the year.

 This is a campaign that unites rather than divides, while promoting the ultimate solution to the troubles that plague our world.
-Anyone can do this and we have created two designs to pass out.
-The image to the left is our first design.
+Anyone can do this and we have a plan you can follow now.

 What do you spend your money on?
 Part of happiness and wealth comes from how we spend our money.

 Social scientists and researchers explore the ways people spend money and how it creates happiness.
 They sometimes divide spending into two basic categories: spending money on things and spending money on experiences.